Prisjakt/feed-specification/docs/overview/getting-started.md

 ---
 # Getting Started

 Below you will find a series of questions to investigate to get you started with Prisjakt feeds.
-If you are using one of the more common e-commerce platforms it´s likely only a matter of activating a setting and entering your feed link om [Business Center](https://support.prisjakt.nu/sv/collections/3088260-prisjakt-business-center).
+If you are using one of the more common e-commerce platforms it´s likely only a matter of activating a setting and entering your feed link in [Business Center](https://support.prisjakt.nu/sv/collections/3088260-prisjakt-business-center).

 ## Check 1: Existing support in Your E-Commerce Platform

 - [ ] Can your [e-Commerce platform](/integrations/) generate Prisjakt feeds directly by activating a setting?
 - [ ] Is there any plugins that can generate Prisjakt feeds for your [e-Commerce platform](/integrations/)?
-- [ ] Can your [e-Commerce platform](/integrations/) generate[Google Merchant Product Feeds](https://support.google.com/merchants/answer/7052112?hl=en)?
+- [ ] Can your [e-Commerce platform](/integrations/) generate [Google Merchant Product Feeds](https://support.google.com/merchants/answer/7052112?hl=en)?
 They can be used with us!

 :::info Google Merchant Product Feeds Are Compatible